NikKowPHP/telegram-darvin/documentation/high_level_documentation.md

     - **Generating the final `README.md` file for the project.**

 **Implementer Agent/LLMs**
-- Employs smaller, efficient coding models (e.g., DeepSeek Coder V2 Lite, other 4B-parameter models).
+- Employs smaller, efficient coding models (e.g., code-specific Gemini models, or models like DeepSeek Coder, Phind CodeLlama accessed via OpenRouter).
 - **Responsibilities (when invoked by Orchestrator):**
     - Executing specific coding tasks from the TODO list.
     - Interacting with tools like Aider for code generation and modification.